belhamra1/tokenization/README.md

-DEVELOPMENT OF A TOKENIZATION SYSTEM FRO ONLINE PAYMENT
+DEVELOPMENT OF A TOKENIZATION SYSTEM For ONLINE PAYMENT

 This project involves the development of a tokenization system for online payment using Python Flask.
 The main components of the project are two files: tok.py and authentification.py.
 The system allows users to tokenize and detokenize sensitive payment information, enhancing security during online transactions.